 The LCAP must address eight state priorities that have been grouped into three broad categories: a) Conditions of Learning, b) Pupil Outcomes, and c) Parent and Student Engagement.

 Basic Conditions: degree to which teachers are appropriately assigned pursuant to Education Code section 44258.9 and fully credentialed in the subject areas and for the pupils they are teaching; pupils have access to standards-aligned instructional materials pursuant to Education Code section 60119, and school facilities are maintained in good repair pursuant to Education Code section 17002(d).

 Implementation of State Standards: implementation of academic content and performance standards adopted by the state board for all pupils, including English learners.

-Course access: pupil enrollment in a broad course of study that includes all of the subject areas described in Education Code section 51210 and subdivisions (a) to (i), inclusive, of Section 51220, as applicable.
+Course access: pupil enrollment in a broad course of study that includes all subject areas described in Education Code section 51210 and subdivisions (a) to (i), inclusive, of Section 51220, as applicable.

 B. Pupil Outcomes:

-Pupil achievement: performance on standardized tests, score on Academic Performance Index, share of pupils that are college and career ready, share of English learners that become English proficient, English learner reclassification rate, share of pupils that pass Advanced Placement exams with 3 or higher, share of pupils determined prepared for college by the Early Assessment Program.
+Pupil achievement: performance on standardized tests scores on the Academic Performance Index, the share of pupils that are college and career-ready, the share of English learners that become English proficient, English learner reclassification rate, the share of pupils that pass Advanced Placement exams with 3 or higher, share of pupils determined prepared for college by the Early Assessment Program.